RevEngAI/reai-rz/README.md

 Before running any of the above commands, you must install cmake, make, ninja, meson, gcc/g++ (if required), pkg-config, libcurl (development package), and [rizin](https://github.com/rizinorg/rizin?tab=readme-ov-file#how-to-build).

-If while running rizin, you get address sanitizer (ASAN) issues, reconfigure rizin build again with `-bsanitize=address` and pass a `-D CMAKE_BUILD_TYPE=Debug` when building this plugin.

 ## CMake Configure Options

 - `BUILD_RIZIN_PLUGIN_ONLY = ON/OFF` : When enabled will build rizin plugin only.
 This is useful when you only have rizin installed. `ON` by default.
 Turn this `OFF` when you don't have cutter installed.